 Regardless of the style of hearing instruments you use, they will eventually need maintenance or repairs.
 All hearing instruments have microphones where external sound is picked up.
 If the ports become blocked, this will noticeably reduce their performance.
 Some instruments have a wax trap which you can replace yourself, while others require professional servicing.
 We have specialized equipment in-office to clean hearing instruments thoroughly.

-Additionally, there are items which occasionally require replacement such as: earmold tubes, slim tubes, receiver wires, tone hooks, battery doors, switches/buttons, and vent plugs.
+Occasionally, small items require replacement such as wax guards, earmold tubes, slim tubes, receiver wires, tone hooks, battery doors, switches/buttons, or vent plugs.

 Tinnitus: \\\\tin-ǝt-ǝs\\\\.
 A ringing or other sensation of sound heard only by the individual with the condition.

-Your audiologist will investigate the cause of your tinnitus and possible ways to give you relief from your tinnitus.
+For individuals experiencing more intense levels of tinnitus, we can program your hearing instruments to decrease your awareness of the sensation.
+Your audiologist will investigate the cause of your tinnitus and possible ways to give you relief.

 Your hearing health will change over time, even while wearing a hearing instrument.
 We will send reminder cards reminding you to return to see your audiologist.
 While you are here, your instruments will be checked, cleaned, and repaired if necessary, and we may provide a hearing evaluation to identify any new hearing/communication problems.

 Making travel plans this year?
 Great!